Shireen Abu Akleh killing: The West cannot wash away the stain of complicity

 The Israeli army acknowledged that soldiers were conducting an operation in the area at the time, and swiftly tried to pin the shooting on Palestinian fighters.
 It said there was an exchange of fire between its troops and Palestinian fighters and that it was investigating whether “journalists were wounded, possibly by Palestinian gunfire”.

-To prove this point, both the military and the US embassy tweeted a video of Palestinian gunmen in Jenin firing down an alley, suggesting they were responsible.
+To prove this point, both the military and the Israeli embassy tweeted a video of Palestinian gunmen in Jenin firing down an alley, suggesting they were responsible.
 Israeli NGO B’Tselem visited the scene where that footage was taken and said it was impossible for Abu Akleh to have been hit from there.

 Saudi journalist Jamal Khashoggi, murdered in Turkey by a hit squad sent from Riyadh, was a resident of Virginia but not an American citizen.
 Abu Akleh, a Palestinian American, was a US citizen.
 Khashoggi’s murder led to a major diplomatic rift between Washington and Riyadh that has lasted more than three years and remains unresolved.
 Abu Akleh’s killing is part of a joint operation with the Israeli army to challenge the known facts, before her body has even been buried.